TomPadmanathan/takeaway-website/README.md

 -   **Sequelize**: To query the MySQL database efficiently and to prevent sequrity risks.

-## Upcoming Changes
+## Knowen Bugs/Upcomming Changes

 I am committed to continuously improving this project.
-Here are some changes and features I plan to implement in the near future:
+Here are some bug fixes and changes I plan to implement in the near future:

--   **Responsive Layout:** Making the website even more accessible and user-friendly on various devices by enhancing its responsiveness.

--   **UI Revamp:** Revamping the user interface to provide a fresh and modern look.
+-   **Cart Storage:** Change how the cart is stored to be linked to user accounts and to store multiple items using a quantity property.
+This will fix an issue when deleting items from your cart.

+-   **Delete Account:** Update the delete account backend to delete the users other table data.
+Currently if the user has any other data in these tables then it will throw an error.

+-   **Products Storage:** Store the products in the database and be able to update them to be inactive in the admin UI.

 ## Installation